tawasta/contract/contract_link_another_contract/README.rst

 Contract link to another contract
 =================================

-Contract link to another contract
+Allows linking contract to another contract.
+Shows all contracts with the same payee company on the "main" contract.

 Configuration
 =============